 Note:You can also use FRITZ!App WLAN to easily connect your Android device to the FRITZ!Box and have the app display useful information about your wireless connection.

-- Tap the "Settings" icon on the home screen of the Android device.
+- Tap the "Settings" symbol on the home screen of the Android device.

 - Tap "Wi-Fi" in the "Settings" menu.

-- If wireless LAN is turned off, tap the "OFF" icon next to the "Wi-Fi" option to enable wireless LAN.
+- If wireless LAN is switched off, tap the "OFF" symbol next to the "Wi-Fi" option to enable wireless LAN.